Shohrux8588/tdd_bdd_task/README.md

 - **`wdio.bdd.conf.js`**: Configuration file for BDD tests.

 ### Browser-Specific Capabilities
-The default configuration includes support for Chrome and Firefox.
+The default configuration includes support for Chrome, Firefox and Microsoft Edge.
 Additional capabilities can be added or modified in the respective `.conf.js` files.

 ---